Iqbal-Elham/Ruby-capstone/README.md

 # 📖 Ruby Capstorne Project <a name="about-project"></a>

-> In this project, we created a console app that will help us to keep a record of different types of things you own: books, music albums, movies, and games.
+> In this project, we created a console app that will help us to keep a record of different types of things you own: books, music albums, and games.
 Everything will be based on the UML class diagram presented below.
 The data will be stored in JSON files but we also prepared a database with tables structure analogical to your program's class structure.

   </br>
   <div align="center"><img  src="./assets/images/catalog_of_my_things.png" alt="UML" width="800"  height="auto" /> </div>